 When a lifestyle change is about to take place, the family can become disorientated and disappointed if it is not what they expected.
 Whenever you make a lifestyle change, thoroughly discuss what is involved and take your family on the journey with you, it can be too late once you have committed without them.

 Systems and processes

 A big challenge for many starting a lifestyle business finds they no longer have the resources they were used to having.
 They now have to do more mundane jobs themselves; they no longer have the people or great technology to which they had been accustomed.
 Seek advice, technology and communications have never been cheaper or more comfortable to use.

 Adjust to a new pace of life

-Some make the lifestyle change and within a short time find that the slower pace of life is not what they are really looking for, they miss the hustle and bustle.
+Some make the lifestyle change and within a short time find that the slower pace of life is not what they are looking for; they miss the hustle and bustle.
 Face reality and stay energised.
 Lean into the tough challenges instead of pulling away.
 Pulling away is usually your instinct when the going gets tough, just as you pull away from pain.

-Challenges can be overcome
+Challenges can and must be overcome

 Learn about entrepreneurial attributes

 The old saying “if you fail to plan, then you plan to fail”, is still alive and well today.
 However, the way you go about it has changed enormously over the last few years.
 Without sound objectives, strategies and actions, progress is painfully slow.
 You continue doing the same old things and putting up with the same old problems and frustrations.
-Your strategies show the approach that will be used to deliver the outcomes you want.
+Your plans show the approach which will be used to deliver the outcomes you want.

 Values are the glue in any organisation